This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 How This Lawyer Will Help You and Your Child

-The first way in which your lawyer can help you is by providing information, guidance, and expert advice.
+The first way your lawyer can help you is by providing information, guidance, and expert advice.
 The right lawyer will take some of the burdens off your shoulders and help you get through this process more smoothly.

 You’ll also get peace of mind, and your child will get a better chance at the best care.
 An expert West Virginia cerebral palsy lawyer can give you the best shot at winning a lawsuit that will result in a monetary award.